1. Where can I find information regarding changes in immigration that may impact international students, scholars, or employees?

 - Drop-in consultation is available at satellite locations, For a schedule visit the UHS Let's Talk page.

-- Support during weekends and evenings (when CPS is closed) – Call 855-817-5667
+- Support during weekends and evenings (when CAPS is closed) – Call 855-817-5667

 UC Berkeley employees and Visiting Scholars or postdocs can find support through the Employee Assistance Program which provides free, confidential counseling and referrals.
 You can also contact Employee Assistance at 643-7754 with questions or to make an appointment.